meshellg/shiny-bassoon/content/posts/2019-01-18-Toronto-Library-Challenge.markdown

   * ✔ Darkness by Bharati Mukherjee
       * in university my Sanskrit professor recommended I read this book, and I have always meant to.
 12. A book that has been banned or challenged
-  * ✔
+  * ✔  Persepolis by Marjane Satrapi
+  * The Kite Runner
 13. A book that has been adapted into a movie or show
   * ✔ Where did you go Bernadette by Maria Semple
   * ✔ Hideous Kinky by Esther Freud
+  * ✔ Persepolis by Marjane Satrapi
 14. A book by an author with the same initials as you
   * ✔ Feed by Mira Grant
 ADVANCED
 1. A book by an author with a disability
   * ✔ On the Edge of Gone by Corinne Duyvis
-  * ✔ The Kiss Quotient by Helen Hoang (fiction about a neurodiverse character by a neurodiverse woman authour.)
+  * ✔ The Kiss Quotient by Helen Hoang
 2. A book about being a newcomer, refugee or immigrant
   * ✔ Descent into Darkness by Edem Awumey
-  * ✔ Soucouyant by
+  * ✔ Soucouyant by David
 3. A book you should have read in school, but didn’t
   * Another struggle.
 I read every assigned book or reeeeealllly don't want to.
 4. A book you previously tried to read and gave up on